-The Government's drive to tackle the national funding deficit and the resultant impact of this on public spending continues to dominate the financial plans for the public sector as a whole.
-The 2016/17 Local Government Finance Settlements identified a reduction of £1.9m grant.
+The Government's continued drive to tackle the national funding deficit and the resultant impact of this on public spending continues to dominate the financial plans for the public sector as a whole.
+The 2017/18 Local Government Finance Settlements identified a reduction of £2.3m grant.
 At the same time the Government again indicated its intention to minimise council tax increases identifying a 2% threshold for increases above which the Authority would need to hold a local referendum (note a referendum is estimated to cost in excess of £1.5m).

-The Authority has maintained its position of attempting to minimise the impact of funding cuts on council tax payers and has therefore agreed a savings programme which will deliver £2.5m of savings in 2016/17.
-These are partly offset by costs associated with the need to recommence recruitment in 2016/17 and with the additional investment proposed for various other areas, most notably the Retained Duty System.
-Overall these changes result in a revenue budget of £55.6m, a reduction of 2.0%.
-Based on this the budget limits the increase in council tax to 1.0%, giving a revised council tax of £65.50, an increase of £0.64.
+The Authority has maintained its position of attempting to minimise the impact of funding cuts on council tax payers and has therefore agreed a savings programme which will deliver £1.6m of savings in 2017/18.
+Overall these changes result in a revenue budget of £53.9m, a reduction of 3.0%.
+Based on this the Authority was able to freeze council tax at £65.50.

-As part of the Local Government Finance Settlement the Secretary of State announced an offer of four year funding settlements for local authorities in return for publishing an efficiency plan.
-The Authority is currently determining whether to apply for this.
+As part of the Local Government Finance Settlement for 2016/17 the Secretary of State announced an offer of four year funding settlements for local authorities in return for publishing an efficiency plan.
+The Authority was successful in applying for this.

-Based on the four year indicative settlement funding will fall by 19%, £5.5m.
-We will continue to deliver a further £1.1m of savings (£3.6m over the four years).
-Despite this we will still be faced with a funding gap of up to £1.4m in 2019/20, and hence we will continue to utilise reserves and identify savings in order to deliver a balanced budget in the medium term.
+Based on the four year indicative settlement funding for the period 2016-17 to 2019/20 will fall by 19%, or £5.5m.
+We will continue to deliver a further £0.2m of savings during 2018/19 and 2019/20 (£4.3m over the four year settlement).
+Despite this we will still be faced with a funding gap of up to £2.4m in 2019/20, and hence we will continue to utilise reserves and identify savings in order to deliver a balanced budget in the medium term.